 - Fill out a transfer credit evaluation form (available at the Academic and Transfer Advising Services Office) and attach an official description of the course from the previous school's course catalog.
 Some departments may require a course syllabus as well.

 - Take the completed form, along with an attached course description, to the corresponding academic department at Stony Brook.
 For example, a psychology course should be evaluated by Stony Brook's Department of Psychology.

 - Take the completed form (described above) to the major or minor department.
 Make sure that the Undergraduate Director for your major or minor has a copy of your transfer transcript(s) and has confirmed relevant course equivalencies.
 The Academic and Transfer Advising Services' office can provide you with a list of Undergraduate Program Directors.

 - You need a grade of C or higher to receive upper-division credit for transferred course work.
 Course work must be completed at a four-year institution to receive upper-division credit.
 Take the completed form (described above) to the Stony Brook department that would teach the course.

 What are the math expectations for new transfer students?

-Please review this PDF document for information regarding math expectations and requirements.
+Please review this information regarding math expectations and requirements.